When do I need a Licence?

 This means Tenants or Occupiers stop having to pay rent, but the lease or other occupancy arrangement continues, so they remain in occupation and cannot be evicted for non-payment.
 If there is a lease, the Landlord still has to keep the house in good repair

 Housing Benefit is stopped (the Department of Work and Pensions may also stop the Housing element of Universal Credit)

 - the Landlord and anyone acting as his/her agent can be prosecuted for a criminal offence.
 The penalty is a fine up to £50,000.

 How to apply

 Please include the fee with your completed application form.
-Cheques made payable to North Ayrshire Council.
-If your applications is refused or granted for a shorter period than you applied, the fee will not be refunded or reduced.
+Cheques should be made payable to North Ayrshire Council.
+If your applications is refused or granted for a shorter period than you applied for, the fee will not be refunded or reduced.

 What happens next?